german-gonzalez/networkingworkshop/Lab3Instructions.md

 ![Lab3 Architecture](img/lab3.png)

 Note that you are now going to be working mostly back in the first account, and will only be using the second account for testing.
-Depending on your browser, you may need to either use a private (incognito) browser, or use a different browser (eg using firefox for account 1 and safari for account 2).
+Depending on your browser, you may need to either use a private (incognito) browser, or use a different browser (eg using Firefox for account 1 and Safari for account 2).

 ---